<script src="https://email@example.com&size=128"> </script>

 If you have an online support forum, adding a face and a name to your users adds a dash of colour and graphics to a bland environment, it also helps puts a face to the name of your users, creating a friendlier environment for customers.

 Although not every email address can be validated via this service, it is something that can be treated as a trust ranking signal, if the email address provided by your user has a matching name, and a profile pic set.
-This would indicate an email account that has been used, and associated with some Google services.
+This would indicate an email account that has been used, and associated with some online services.